ConcernedCitizen2025/Project2025-Assistant/_questions/006-immigration-policies-impact.md

 ---
 layout: question
-title: "Immigration Policies"
+title: "Proposed Immigration Policies in Project 2025: Assessing the Impact on Legal and Undocumented Immigrants"
+description: "Explore how Project 2025's proposed immigration policies, including stricter enforcement and increased border security, could affect legal and undocumented immigrants and pose broader implications for democracy."
 ---

-### *What immigration policies are proposed, and how might they affect both legal and undocumented immigrants?*

 # Proposed Immigration Policies in Project 2025: Assessing the Impact on Legal and Undocumented Immigrants

+## *What immigration policies are proposed, and how might they affect both legal and undocumented immigrants?*

 **Introduction**

-Project 2025 outlines a conservative vision for reforming the U.S. immigration system, emphasizing stricter enforcement, reduced legal immigration, and increased border security.
-These proposals aim to reshape the demographic landscape of the United States by prioritizing the interests of native-born citizens and limiting the rights and opportunities available to both legal and undocumented immigrants.
-This analysis will explore the specific immigration policies proposed in Project 2025, assess their potential impact on legal and undocumented immigrants, and evaluate the broader implications for American democracy.
+Project 2025 outlines a conservative approach to reforming the U.S. immigration system, with a focus on stricter enforcement, reducing legal immigration, and bolstering border security.
+These proposals aim to reshape the demographic makeup of the United States, prioritizing the interests of native-born citizens and limiting the rights and opportunities available to immigrants.
+This analysis explores the specific immigration policies proposed in Project 2025, their potential impact on both legal and undocumented immigrants, and the broader implications for American democracy.

 **Stricter Enforcement and Border Security**